Klosmi/WP-dev/WPDevNotes.md

 define( 'WP_DISABLE_FATAL_ERROR_HANDLER', true );
 define( 'WP_DEBUG', true ); // in production environment it is false
 ```
-In the `wp-config` file we will hav e to add our line to enable deubbing.
+In the `wp-config` file we will have to add our line to enable debugging.
 *Lets go to the comment part where it says:*
 ```
  * For information on other constants that can be used for debugging,